 As we all continue to socially distance ourselves, we must rely on making connections in new and exciting ways.
 What better way to do this than to explore new art?
-We at Comic Years have been talking to some incredible comic creators and artists that have been impacted by event cancellations
+We at Comic Years have been talking to some incredible comic creators and artists that have been impacted by event cancellations due to coronavirus

 .
 I spoke with Derek Laufman, an illustrator and character designer that’s done it all.
 So, let’s explore some of his work and see what he’s promoting now.

 Talking With Derek Laufman On All Things Art

 As mentioned, Derek’s work has explored a variety of routes.
 He designed the look for Marvel’s Super Hero Adventure line, as well as the look for DC Super Friends.
 This artwork can be found all over the world on a variety of toy packages and children’s products.
 In fact, the majority of his day-to-day work is done for the toy industry.
 He’s also found some online popularity for his Chibi-style fanart.
 Derek even has a series of Artbooks that showcase original and fanart works that he’s made over the past four years.

 Derek has been passionate about comic creation since his youth.
 Fortunately, over the past few years, he’s been able to focus more of his time in comics in a “more serious way”.
 He’s done covers for Star Wars Adventures and Adventure Time, the latter of which he also created a short comic.
 And, more recently in 2018, he’s created his own mini-series, RuinWorld, published by BOOM!
 Studios.
 The single issues from this series were collected and turned into a graphic novel, RuinWorld: Eye for an Eye back in 2019.
 This project was able to draw him “back into comics in a bigger way”, resulting in Derek dedicating more free time to creating original IPs.